jay-liang42/EPPMathworksSolarPanel5/README.md

 This project will find the tilt angle and aspect ratio that maximize the energy output for a solar panel with a fixed area of 2 m².

-The total energy output E(,r) is modeled as:
+The total energy output E(\theta,r) is modeled as:
 $$E(\theta, r) = A \cdot \eta(\theta) \cdot sunIntensity(\theta) \cdot f(r)$$

 where